joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

     for i in range(1000000):

-        # Bottom will contain all the random individuals generated when starting the execution
+        # When initialized bottom will contain a set of random individuals.
+Later it will be
-        # and the new individuals after the first iteration.
-Bottom means the bottom of the list
-        # sorted by score
+        # the bottom of the list of individuals sorted by score
         for k in bottom:
             scores[k] = score(mem[k], array)